svtsv01/2024_TikTokTechJam--blin--project/README.md

 # 2024_TikTokTechJam--blin--project
 This a repository housing the solution for 2024 Tik-Tok Tech Jam, on "Preventing hate speech".
-Teamname <blin>
+Teamname "<blin>"

 ### Challenge